abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 ## How does abcdesktop manage groups

-Let's assume that the users present your authentication system are already affected to groups.
-In our example, we have `	Philip J. Fry` a.k.a. `fry`, and `Hubert J. Farnsworth` a.k.a. `professor`, respectively members of `ship_crew` and `admin_staff` groups (cf [https://github.com/rroemhild/docker-test-openldap](https://github.com/rroemhild/docker-test-openldap)).
+Assume that users registered in your authentication system are already assigned to groups.
+In this example, `Philip J. Fry` (known as `fry`) and `Hubert J. Farnsworth` (known as `professor`) are members of the `ship_crew` and `admin_staff` groups, respectively (cf [https://github.com/rroemhild/docker-test-openldap](https://github.com/rroemhild/docker-test-openldap)).

-Once authenticated, abcdesktop control plane reads the user's infos, and will create the user's pod with its groups specified as labels.
+Once authenticated, the abcdesktop control plane reads the user's information and creates the user pod with the user's group memberships applied as pod labels.

 ```
 kubectl get pods -n abcdesktop